Austin Strand

-Austin Strand (born February 17, 1997) is a Canadian professional ice hockey defenceman for the Rochester Americans of the American Hockey League (AHL) as a prospect to the Buffalo Sabres of the National Hockey League (NHL).
-He previously played for the Los Angeles Kings and Anaheim Ducks in the NHL.
+Austin Strand (born February 17, 1997) is a Canadian professional ice hockey defenceman for the Utica Comets of the American Hockey League (AHL).
+He previously played for the Los Angeles Kings and Anaheim Ducks in the National Hockey League (NHL).

 Early life

 Strand was born on February 17, 1997, in Calgary to Leanne and Wade and grew up alongside his older brother Coleton and sister Krysten.
 Growing up, Strand played with Austin Wagner on the Calgary Bantam AA Blazers for their 2010–11 season before both were promoted to the Bantam AAA Northstar Sabres and Midget AAA Calgary Northstars.